isubasinghe/Knowledge/philosophy/existentialism/albert_camus.md

 ## Albert Camus
 > The struggle itself towards the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy.

+> Become so absolutely free that your very existence is an act of rebellion.

 ## Le Peste (The Plague)
 Oran is an ordinary town.
 Dr.Rio comes across dead rats,